-- Air, Bottom Air).
-These individuals will be responsible for the final preparation of the air bumps.
-In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting. - 4304.8.2 These individuals must be prepared to perform this task at least one day prior to Official Training. - 4304.9 No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
-This prohibition applies at all times, but especially during official Inspection of the course. - USA: For Junior Championships and Regional level events.
-Air Jump shaping is the responsibility of the local organizing committee.
+- 4304.8.2 These individuals must be prepared to perform this task at least one day prior to Official Training. - 4304.9 No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
+This prohibition applies at all times, but especially during official Inspection of the course.

+USA: For National Championships, Junior Championships and regional events the local organizer is responsible for the preparation of the Air Bumps.

-- 4305.1 The official training for the Dual Moguls competition is an in-separable part of the competition.
-The competitors are required to participate. - 4305.2 The official training shall encompass at least two days, not necessarily consecutively. - 4305.3 The Jury may reduce this period.
-USA: The Jury may reduce competition day training if sufficient training was provided to all competitors on the day before the competition. - 4305.4 On the competition day the competitors are allowed a minimum of 30 minutes of training before the competition begins.
+- 4305.1 The official training for the Dual Moguls competition is an inseparable part of the competition.
+The competitors are required to participate. - 4305.2 The official training shall encompass at least two days, although not necessarily consecutively. - 4305.3 The Jury may reduce this period.

+USA: The Jury may reduce competition day training if sufficient training was provided to all competitors on the day before the competition.

+4305.4 On the competition day the competitors are allowed a minimum of 30 minutes of training before the competition begins.
 The Jury may reduce this if conditions require it.